sounakkar/pve2-api-php-client/README.md

         exit;
     }

-Example - Create a new OpenVZ Container on the first host in the cluster.
+Example - Create a new VM  on the first host in the cluster.

     require_once("./pve2-api-php-client/pve2_api.class.php");